Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

 ```

 ---
-A for-loop contains a for-in statement.
+A for loop contains a for-in statement.
 ***************************************
 ## Looping short-hand: for loops